 Middle ear infection, or Otitis Media, may cause hearing loss when fluid from the infection builds up behind the eardrum.
-Sound cannot get through an ear that is filled with fluid.
-The scientific name for an ear infection is otitis media.
-Anyone can get an ear infection, but children get them more often than adults.
+Sounds are diminished when they pass through the fluid-filled space, and this causes a drop in the perceived loudness.
+Anyone can get an ear infection, but children are frequently affected.
 Three out of four children will have at least one ear infection by their third birthday.
 An untreated ear infection may lead to permanent hearing impairment.
 It is particularly important to promptly treat middle ear infection in young children, to prevent any delay in speech development.

 Hearing loss can result from physical trauma, such as injury to the head or ear.
 Examples include skull fractures of the temporal bone—the area of the skull just behind the ear; puncture of the eardrum by foreign objects; or sudden changes in air pressure.

-Hearing loss related to birth defects or genetics—Genetic sensorineural hearing loss (SNHL) includes a broad range of disorders that affect infants, children, and adults.
+Genetic sensorineural hearing loss includes a broad range of disorders that affect infants, children, and adults.
 Affected individuals may have unilateral or bilateral hearing loss ranging from mild to profound, and the loss may be stable or progressive.

-Ototoxic hearing loss occurs when someone takes or is given a drug that causes hearing loss as one of its side effects.
+Ototoxic hearing loss occurs when someone takes a drug that has a side effect of damaging the hearing system.
 Sometimes the drug-induced hearing loss is temporary and can be reversed or stopped.
-Other times it is permanent.
-People with hearing loss need to be especially aware of the potential for ototoxic effects, as an ototoxic drug can make an existing hearing loss worse.
+In other cases, it is permanent.
+People with preexisting hearing loss need to be especially aware of the potential for ototoxic effects, as an ototoxic drug can make an existing hearing loss worse.
 Ototoxic drugs include some antibiotics, chemotherapy drugs and anti-inflammatory medications, including some over-the-counter drugs.